"Outstanding legal advice compared with support, compassion and experience."

 For over 25 years I am supporting individuals and families to come through a time of bereavement by supporting effectively and empathically with all matters of Last Wills and Testaments, Estate administration, Inheritance Tax in the Uk, Germany and International.
 I am also experienced with planning of Last Wills and Testaments in regard of Internationale Estates.

 Ending a marriage is a stressful situation and going to court for all matters may not make it more easy.
 Therefore, it would be worth to try to get an out of court solution of many matters by divorce agreements, maybe by mediation.
-With me you can try to get a complete solution with lower costs than in several court procedures.
+With me you can get a complete solution with lower costs than several court procedures.
 I would be happy to be your empathic and experienced guide.
 My clients describe me as most helpful for them.